 CAMPAIGNER: Alysha Rama is Partnerships Manager at Amnesty International.
 An ambitious, enthusiastic and dedicated account, project and people manager.
 Passionate about working in partnerships, to give young people the tools to create their own change.
 She is a confident facilitator for both youth and corporate audiences, with experience of working across 7 figure national and global partnerships.
 Alysha is organised, creative and innovative with a wide range of skills; from managing youth programmes, to designing and implementing new business strategy.

 SOCIAL ENTREPRENEUR: Julie Ellison is a passionate advocate of social enterprise, starting her first social venture in the 1980s!
 After completing an MBA she specialised in social enterprise business support and was MD of Social Enterprise Works CIC.
 Julie is now delivering enterprise education to students in Higher Education and contributing to the development of an ecosystem of support for social entrepreneurship.

 Inspirational Speakers & Facilitators

-Jenna Holliday Gender rights An adept gender researcher and practitioner with a keen ability to develop and implement strategic gender specific and gender-responsive programming.
+Jenna Holliday, Gender rights Jenna is an adept gender researcher and practitioner with a keen ability to develop and implement strategic gender specific and gender-responsive programming.
 Jenna has significant experience working with UN Women and the International Labour Organization, developing policy with a particular focus on women migrant workers’ rights.
 Her current research focuses on how the 2030 Agenda for Sustainable Development can be used to promote and protect the rights of women.
 Jenna’s Career Path

 Rachel Quinn, Senior Environmental Advisor, Skanska Construction Rachel has worked in many different types of construction from buildings, civil engineering and utilities work.
 With extensive experience across different areas e.g. water and contaminated land management, materials, carbon footprinting and ecology etc. Read more about Rachels Career